 Lineage

-British Prime Ministers in Order (1721 to Present)
+List of British Prime Ministers in Order

 This timeline shows every premiership, including repeat terms, with party affiliation, key dates, and concise summaries.
 Switch between a visual timeline and a structured party view to understand how leadership in Britain has evolved over time.